 To foster communal intellectual vitality and conviviality, the English Program sponsors Friday Forums weekly.
 Friday Forums bring to the GC internationally recognized scholars, writers, and publishers to discuss a wide variety of literary and cultural topics.
 This series of lectures and readings is followed by a reception with food and wine.
 Forums generally take place at 4 p.m. on Fridays, but many occur in conjunction with all-day conferences and interdisciplinary events.
 Some Forums are devoted to special issues of student/faculty concern, such as financial aid, adjunct teaching, curricular changes, and the education job market.
 The first Forum of the Fall Semester is generally an orientation session for new students in the Program, and the last one in each semester, the Winter/Spring Revels, is a party not to be missed.

-Friday Forum Schedule: Fall 2013
+Friday Forum Schedule: Fall 2014

 Unless otherwise noted, all events occur on Friday at 4 p.m. in the English Program lounge (room 4406).
 Please check back regularly for updates.
 All events are subject to change.

 New Student Welcome